jonshiach/graphics-notes/_build/html/_sources/_pages/08_Lighting.md

 lightSources.push_back(light);
 ```

-Here we have defined a single spotlight which is positioned above the first teapot at $(0, 3, 0)$, a direction vector pointing straight down so $\mathbf{d} = (0, -1, 0)$ and a spread angle of $\phi = 45^\circ$.
+Here we have defined a single spotlight which is positioned above the first teapot at $(0, 3, 0)$, a direction vector pointing straight down so $\mathbf{d} = (0, -1, 0)$ and a light spread angle of $\phi = 45^\circ$.
 We have also specified that this light source has a `type` value of 2 for a spotlight.
 Note that we are only going to use one spotlight for now but have the ability to add more if we want.

 We need to send the additional `direction` and `cosPhi` values to the shader so where we send the other light properties, add the following code.